alt-lu/pywellcad/doc/log.rst

 The Log class represents a depth or time referenced set of data displayed as a column in a borehole document.
 Logs can be added/removed/manipulated from the borehole document itself::

-   import wellcad
+   import wellcad.com

-   app = wellcad.Application()
+   app = wellcad.com.Application()
    borehole = app.new_borehole()
    log = borehole.new_log(1) # Create a new well log

-.. autoclass:: wellcad.log.Log
+.. autoclass:: wellcad.com.Log
    :members:
    :undoc-members: